 - That you can provide references (see tip below)

 - The types of jobs you’re willing to do

 - A way for people to get in contact with you

 Tip: References and referrals will go a long way towards you getting paid.
 Do you have a relationship with any families in town already?
 Look to see if they are already in the group.
 If so, shoot them a text explaining what you’re going to post, and see if they’ll “vouch” for you in the comments on your post.

-That form of social proofing will give you even more credibility.
+This form of social proofing will give you more credibility.
 2 people did this for me (without me asking), and literally within minutes of their comments, replies starting pouring in.

 Also, most people will Facebook message you without being your friend, so make sure to check your Message Requests every day or two.

 The only thing left to do is book a time that works for both of you and get the work done.

 2. Make money while you make money by house sitting.